Jesado01/BallBot/README.md

 A full analysis of these results is presented in the [scientific article](./docs/Articulo_cientifico.pdf) and [thesis document](./docs/TESIS_CORONADO.pdf).

-## 📊 Results
-The experimental comparison between a classical PID controller and a neural network-enhanced PID (PIDNN) showed clear performance differences in both static and disturbed conditions.

 | Metric                           | PID                     | PIDNN                   |
 |----------------------------------|--------------------------|--------------------------|
 | **Static Conditions**            |                          |                          |